 One of the city’s popular restaurants is Oskoma, where they put a special twist on traditional Polish classic.
 Another beloved classic with the locals and students is U Dziadka (pronounced “o-jadka”) where they make you feel right at home with their popular dishes like the chunky pan-fried pork chops and buttery potatoes.
 And let’s not forget you absolutely need to try the town’s own special pastry, the St Martin’s croissant.

-Masurian Lake District
+14. Masurian Lake District

 Also known as the Masurian Lakeland, the northeastern area of Poland has its own dialect, is so called because it has over 2000 lakes and is mostly untouched country.
 Although it is the poorest region in the country, it is the richest in terms of free wildlife and virgin landscapes.

-It’s the perfect place for outdoor camping with lots of open fields, forests, hikes and pleasant walks; it’s often called the ‘green lungs of Poland’.
-Not to mention all of the water activities available on all the lakes and water bodies; sailing, kayaking, fishing and more.
-There are a few villages and resort towns in the area from which to make base, one of the more popular camping ones being the village of Ublik.
+There are a few villages and resort towns in the area from which you can make a base, one of the more popular camping ones being the village of Ublik.
 A lot of the organic farms also offer farm stays or you could decide on a more luxurious spa resort in the great outdoors.

 If you’re looking for a bit of history even as far out as here, you can find Wolf’s Lair in Masuria too, which is Hitler’s former Second World War military headquarters where he spent more than 800 days and survived an assassination attempt in 1944.

-Torun
+15. Torun

 Surprisingly, Torun was one of the few towns that were saved from any damage during the Second World War.
 This town has a unique beauty both in its visual architectural value and its cultural atmosphere that has attracted artists and academics from all over the world for years.